Office of Inclusion and Student Engagement

 - Engage: To employ evidence-based practices to engage graduate students, postdoctoral scholars, faculty, and other partners in creating a more inclusive campus environment that supports the academic and social sense of belonging of all graduate students and postdoctoral scholars

-- Develop: To provide professional, academic, and community development opportunities that facilitate the progression and achievement of all graduate students and postdoctoral scholars, but especially those from backgrounds historically underrepresented within the academy
+- Develop: To provide collaborative professional, academic, and community development opportunities that facilitate the progression and achievement of all graduate students and postdoctoral scholars, but especially those from backgrounds historically underrepresented within the academy